On the Regularity of a Weak Formulation of Stochastic Differential Mean-Field Games: Abstract

 \section{Abstract}

-We study a Mean Field Game system in a weak formulation through its associated McKean-Vlasov Forward-Backward Stochastic Differential Equation (FBSDE).
-Our main goal is to obtain existence and regularity results of this FBSDE using the techniques of Malliavin calculus, in particular, classical and Malliavin differentiability.
-Using these results, we characterize the decoupling (master) field.
+We study a McKean-Vlasov Forward-Backward Stochastic Differential Equation (FBSDE) in connection with the theory of Stochastic Differential Mean-Field games, particularly the weak (non-fully coupled) formulation described in Section 3.3.1 of \cite{carmona2018probabilistic}.
+Our main goal is to obtain regularity results for this McKean-Vlasov FBSDE, specifically classical and Malliavin differentiability.